 Across vast western range lands, America’s ranching families raise the livestock that feeds and clothes this country.
-Hundreds of miles away, environmentalist lawyers sit, plotting to seize control of the western lands where cattle and sheep have freely roamed for a hundred years and more.
-Ignoring decades of scientific research, those lawyers have already convinced a judge to put the fully recovered Yellowstone Area Grizzly back on the Endangered Species List.
-Now with a new lawsuit, the radical environmentalists are using the grizzly yet again to advance their political agenda.
-A victory in this case would potentially empower them to lock up federal land in litigation for decades.
-Radical environmentalists are using the grizzly bear — an icon of the American west — to destroy the ranchers who make up the very soul of the west.
+While they work, environmentalist lawyers sit, arguing for more federal control of the western lands where cattle and sheep have freely roamed for a hundred years and more.
+Ignoring decades of scientific research, those lawyers have already convinced a judge to put the fully recovered Yellowstone Area Grizzly Bear back on the Endangered Species List.
+Now with a new lawsuit, the environmentalists are using the grizzly yet again to advance their agenda.
+This time, targeting recovery plans for endangered species.
+A victory in this case would potentially empower those groups to lock up even more recovered species in litigation for decades.

 Join the Fight

 Since 1977, MSLF has fought to protect private property rights, individual liberties, and economic freedom.
 MSLF is a nonprofit public interest legal foundation.
 We represent clients pro bono and receive no government funding.
 Make your 100% tax deductible contribution today and join the fight.